i4Ds/SDOBenchmark/docs/01_dataset.rst

 - The prediction window can be placed anywhere inside the range while containing the flare.
 - No other flare's peak flux is larger than the one of the flare currently observed.
-- The distance between the range start and the active region start is at lest as long as the input duration, guaranteeing that whenever the prediction window starts, all inputs are in the active region's time range.
+- The distance between the range start and the active region start is at least as long as the input duration, guaranteeing that whenever the prediction window starts, all inputs are in the active region's time range.